Close

 FAQs

-How do I set parental controls on my Samsung?
+How to set parental controls on a Samsung phone?

-Download the Kids360 app, activate Samsung Kids mode, or use Google’s Family Link.
+To put parental controls on a Samsung phone, download the Findmykids app, activate and access Samsung Kids mode, or use Google’s Family Link.
 Detailed instructions vary based on the method you prefer.

 What can parental controls see on Samsung?

-Depending on the app, parental controls allow visibility into screen time, app usage, and content accessed, as well as the ability to block specific sites or apps.
+Depending on the app, parental controls allow visibility into screen time, app usage, and content accessed.
+Additional features may include the ability to block specific sites or apps.

 How do I put my Samsung in kid mode?

-You can activate Samsung Kids from the Quick Panel on your Galaxy device.
-Tap the icon, follow the prompts, and customize the home screen to suit your child’s needs.
+You can activate pre-installed Samsung Kids from the Quick Panel on your Galaxy device.
+To launch Samsung Kids, tap the icon, follow the prompts, and customize the home screen to suit your child’s needs.

 Can a 12-year-old have a Samsung account?